ccao-data/service-shiny-proxy/README.md

 Part 1 builds the container and environment necessary to run ShinyProxy.
 This includes a `Dockerfile`, which downloads the dependencies and image needed to run ShinyProxy, and `docker-compose.yaml` which specifies the ports, networks, sockets, secrets, and directories necessary to connect everything together.

-`docker-compose.yaml` contains two lines which may need to be edited, depending on your setup.
-The first, the `DATA_LOCATION:` build arg, specifies the path to your data directory containing CCAO .RData and shapefiles.
-The second, the file location of `odbc.txt`, specifies the location of a text file containing an MS SQL connection string needed to run database-dependent applications.

 ### Part 2

 Part 2 specifies the actual configuration options for ShinyProxy.
-All ShinyProxy config is handled via editing the included `application.yml` file.
+All ShinyProxy configuration is handled via editing the included `application.yml` file.
 ShinyProxy allows configuration of the name of the server, the apps it launches, and various login options.
 For a full list of ShinyProxy configuration options, see [here](https://www.shinyproxy.io/configuration/).

 ## Starting the Server